 Facilities

-Since 2001 SMC has used a closed-loop composting system which houses approximately 400,000 worms, whose job is to convert about 500 lbs of food scraps coming out of the cafeteria each week into valuable fertilizer.
-This nutrient rich soil is used to fertilize the landscaping all around campus.
-By using this system, SMC prevents 10,000 lbs of food waste from going into landfills each year, which contributes in reducing methane emissions from decomposing food waste and carbon emissions from the transportation of all that food waste to distant landfills.
+Since 2001 SMC has used a large composting system which houses about 400,000 worms to convert about 500 lbs of food scraps, coming out of the cafeteria each week, into valuable fertilizer.
+This nutrient rich soil is used on the landscaping around campus by our Grounds department.
+By using this system, SMC processes 10,000 lbs of food waste on our own property, which contributes in reducing methane emissions from decomposing food waste and carbon emissions from the transportation of all that food waste to distant landfills or compost facilities.

 SMC’s policy is to retain as much stormwater on campus as possible.
-When it rains, the water is channeled to the quad where it drains down under the grass through layers of gravel and permeable cloth into the cistern.
+When it rains, 75,000 gallons of water are channeled to the quad where it drains down under the grass through layers of gravel and permeable cloth into this swimming pool-sized cistern.
 The gravel and permeable cloth provide the first layers of filtration into the holding tank (cistern).
 The water then slowly drains out of the cistern through the many layers of rock and sediment, thereby purifying the water to recharge the aquifers and retain rainwater.

 Drought tolerant landscaping is found throughout many areas of campus.
 They support local wildlife, requires little maintenance and very little water.
 Some plants are endangered and some have benefits to the local ecosystem like feeding local bees and being fire resistant.